 Fentanyl is legal with a valid prescription from a doctor.
 However, someone with prescription-grade drugs and no prescription is breaking the law.
 Similarly, someone with illicit fentanyl bought from a dealer is also breaking the law.
 A conviction could mean jail time, loss of benefits, and more.

 Basic Facts on Heroin & Fentanyl

-Heroin and Fentanyl are two opioid drugs that share similarities as well as differences.
-Discover basic facts about the two drugs, as outlined by the Drug Enforcement Administration (DEA).
+Heroin and fentanyl are two opioid drugs that share similarities as well as differences.
+Here are basic facts about the two drugs, as outlined by the Drug Enforcement Administration (DEA):

 Addiction to Heroin & Fentanyl

 Heroin and fentanyl are both highly addictive substances.
 Psychological and physical dependence on both drugs develops quickly, due to the euphoric and pain-relieving effects they produce.

 According to the DEA, fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.

 What Does an Overdose Look Like?

 Both heroin and fentanyl can cause an overdose.
 The symptoms are almost identical, as are the steps you should take when you see them.